nhut-ntm/nhut-ntm/README.md

 # Hi there 👋!
 Welcome to my Github profile

-I am Nhut Nguyen (Kenny Nguyen), an undergraduate in Ho Chi Minh City, Vietnam.
+I am Nhut Nguyen (Kenny Nguyen), a Data Analyst in Saigon, Vietnam.

 # About me
 I'm currently a Data Analyst at a financial company in Saigon, Vietnam.
 I hold a Bachelor of Business Analytics and Artificial Intelligence with combined knowledge of both worlds, business and engineering.
 My business knowledge ranges from Economics, Accounting to Marketing.
 I also have solid experiences of exploring data including data manipulating, data visualization, performing statistical analysis, and building machine learning models.
 I can communicate effectively in both Vietnamese (mother tongue) and English.
 I am also a good problem solver, and have taken leadership roles in several projects and achieved significant results.